 The employment land use category is a broad designation intended to accommodate numerous types of development including office and commercial uses allowing for varying scale and intensity.
 The scale and intensity of new development needs to be consistent with Town character.
-While a large facility, perhaps over 7,000 square feet, might be appropriate on Harshaw Road, it would not fit the character of the Town's central business areas on Naugle or McKeown Avenues.
+While a large facility might be appropriate elsewhere in town, it would not fit the character of the Town's central business areas on Naugle or McKeown Avenues.
 Employment sites are to be integrated, through design and siting, with adjacent residential or other activities.